 - exploring “interesting” regions in the parameter space (model exploration).

-Approaches for propagating uncertainties can fall into 3 areas:
+Approaches for propagating uncertainties can fall into three areas:

-- hybrid (a mixture of both intrusive and non-intrusive methods inside a simulation).
+- hybrid (a mixture of both intrusive and non-intrusive methods inside a simulation, MEDUSA)

-Selection methods for propagating uncertainties is a critical part of planning.
+Selecting methods for propagating uncertainties is a critical part of planning.
 Care must be taken to ensure that proper methods are selected for a study.
 It is useful to first identify UQ characteristics of a given model beforehand.
-For example, for a complex multi-physics model, we may extract the following characteristics:
+For example, for a complex multiphysics model, we may extract the following characteristics:

 - Nonlinear relationship between the uncertain and output variables